 During a single experiment, a stereotyped set of stimuli were delivered to recorded cells to characterize the strength, kinetics, and short-term plasticity of synaptic connections.
 Each stimulus was delivered to cells in turn while recording the response from all other cells.
 Each stimulus train consisted of eight pulses to induce short-term plasticity (induction) followed by a delay and four pulses to measure recovery from dynamic effects.
 The frequency of pulses and delay were varied to measure these effects on synaptic connections.
 There was a 15 second delay between each stimulus to allow the cells to fully recover from stimulation.
-The instrinsic properties of recorded cells were also evaluted (data coming soon).
+A separate set of stimuli were delivered to characterize the intrinsic properties of cells.

 A variety of stimulus frequencies were used, each with a 250 ms delay between the eight induction pulses and four recovery pulses.

 For the 50 Hz stimulus, a range of recovery delays were interposed between the eight induction pulses and four recovery pulses to evaluate the timecourse of recovery from short-term effects.

 The "mixed frequency" stimulus was composed of eight pulses delivered at 30Hz immediately followed by 30 pulses whose intervals were a random resequencing of 29 exponentially increasing intervals between 5 and 100 ms. The intervals were fixed across sweeps and experiments.
 This stimulus allowed us to explore a wider range of stimulus frequencies that could be used to inform our model.

 Each stimulus, one frequency with one delay or mixed frequency, was repeated at least five times with a 15 second rest period between repeated trials.
 Spikes were recorded in the presynaptic cell along with postsynaptic responses.